craftzdog/remark-react-codemirror/README.md

 ### Notes

-- The default santization schema (GitHub's) excludes `className`, but we want those `hljs-*` classes for our highlighting!
+- The default santization schema (GitHub's) excludes `className`, but we want those `cm-*` classes for our highlighting!
 Hence the custom object passed to `santization`.
 - You'll need stylings for the classes that [CodeMirror](https://github.com/codemirror/CodeMirror) adds.
 You can choose from a bunch bunch of pre-made [stylesheets](https://github.com/codemirror/CodeMirror/tree/master/theme).

 ## License